Table of contents

 </html>

-In this example, the footer contains a simple copyright statement placed at the bottom of the page, making it easy for users to identify the ownership of the content.
+In this example, the footer tag simply displays copyright information at the bottom of the page.
+It helps users identify the website’s ownership details.

 <!DOCTYPE html>